krywenko/OPENWRT_LOJACK_GPSTRACKER_OBDREADER/README.md

 /root/./START >nul 2>&1 & echo "OBD started"

-the prefered decive would be an orangepi Zero.  you install all devices on a powered usb hub that is wierd to your car's eletrical system.
+the prefered device would be an orangepi Zero.  you install all devices on a powered usb hub that is wired to your car's eletrical system.

 https://community.openenergymonitor.org/t/lojack-gps-tracker-obd-statistics-to-your-database/9772